bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/proxy.md

 ### Finding an array item object by its property

 This proxy extends an array with some utility features.
-As you see, you can flexibly "define" properties without using [`Object.defineProperties()`](object/defineproperties).
+As you see, you can flexibly “define” properties without using [`Object.defineProperties()`](object/defineproperties).
 This example can be adapted to find a table row by its cell.
 In that case, the target will be [`table.rows`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTableElement/rows).

     let products = new Proxy([
       { name: 'Firefox', type: 'browser' },